Have we been doing vision-casting wrong?

 These passages are slim biblical support for something we’re told should be used as a foundation for everything a church body does.
 Too slim.

 In Acts 2, Peter did not bear the weight of the vision.
-He spoke in the company of the apostles (“Then Peter stood up with the Eleven, raised his voice and addressed the crowd…” – Acts 2:14), based on a vision the entire body received together (emphasis mine).
+He spoke in the company of the apostles, based on a vision the entire body received together.
+“Then Peter stood up with the Eleven, raised his voice and addressed the crowd…” (Acts 2:14 – emphasis mine).

 When I go to a church leadership conference, it’s not to find out what the leader’s vision is and how I can help them fulfill it.
 I go to get tools to help me fulfill the vision God has given me for my life and ministry.
 I think a lot of people would come to our churches if they could get that help from us.

 This may be one of the primary reasons for the growth of New Age, Find-Your-Inner-Vision books being gobbled up by otherwise Christian people.
 People want to know how to dream their own dreams, like Acts 2:17 says they will, but that’s seldom what they get at church.
-What they usually hear is what I heard at the above conference.
-“You’re here to help me fulfill my vision for this group.”
+What they usually hear is “You’re here to help me fulfill my vision for this group.”
 So they go elsewhere and receive unbiblical advice, instead.

-The reality is, if church leaders will see our role as helping others find and fulfill God’s vision and purpose for their life, people will put their lives on the line when we need them to help us.
+The reality is, if church leaders will see our role as helping others find and fulfill God’s vision and purpose for their life, people will put their lives on the line when we need them to step up.

 The three most-taught principles of vision-casting are “repeat, repeat, repeat”.
 I’ve been told constantly that if I don’t remind people at minimum of once a month about the vision, they’ll forget it.

 That’s a problem.